Darkon Wargaming Club

+History

 Founded in 1985 and built upon the rules of the now-defunct Emarthnguarth Outdoor Wargaming System, Darkon grew from a handful of LARP enthusiasts to almost 2,000 members in 2005, with a small number of chapters dotting the country.

 Darkon is notable for its age and media coverage.
 The club was featured on two Fox News broadcasts and in a CNN story by Oliver Janney.
 On June 3, 2009, a segment featuring several members of the club was featured on National Public Radio.
 There is also an award-winning feature-length documentary based on the club, Darkon.

 Administration of The Darkon Wargaming Club is composed of three official governing bodies: the "Executive Board," the "Noble Council," and the "Senate."
 The Club administration is run much like the United States Government, with a system of checks and balances to prevent one body from gaining too much power.

 The group has various tie-ins with local park services and other public-grounds administrative bodies, meaning they often have opportunities to set up their events in public parks and nature preserves as well as through personal arrangements with private farmers, landowners, and high school and college grounds.